erika-goodwin/a0521-node-midpr/README.md

    <img width="715" alt="Blog App" src="https://user-images.githubusercontent.com/58070973/153057065-0feacf26-b6be-45e1-a305-0003c99c08ab.png">

 This is the node application with express for blog.
-The client side is made with React.js and Redux.
-The database is Mongodb with Mongoose.
+The client side is made with ejs and Tailwindcss The database is Mongodb with Mongoose.

   - **Spec:** Node.js, Exprss, Tailwindcss, MongoDB, ejs, Heroku